-The joint (section 12) meeting
+The joint (Section 12) meeting

 This meeting is for all members of the PCC(s) as for the section 11 meeting, and in this diocese it is usually chaired by a bishop and attended by the archdeacon, patron(s), rural/area dean and deanery lay chair.

-Its purpose is to discuss and agree any final adjustments to the parish profile, to clarify the situation about the parsonage house and any pastoral re-organisation, and to outline the next stages of the appointment process, including dates for advertising and interview.
-A model agenda will be sent out by the archdeacons' office.
+Its purpose is to discuss and agree any final adjustments to the parish profile and the role description to clarify the situation about the parsonage house and any pastoral re- organisation, and to outline the next stages of the appointment process, including dates for advertising and interview.
+Please note the requirement to start or oversee two new worshipping communities within the first five years of the appointment.
+A model agenda will be sent out by the Archdeacon or Bishop's Office.

-THE SELECTION OF THE INCUMBENT/PRIEST-IN-CHARGE
+THE SELECTION OF THE INCUMBENT/PRIEST-IN-CHARGE Confidentiality

-Confidentiality